mbouanik/warbler/README.md

 - Create an account or log in if you already have one.
 - Explore the platform features, post updates, and connect with others.
-- Customize your profile and privacy settings.
+- Customize your profile.

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 To contribute to Warp, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`.